Japan Women's Sevens

-The Japan Women's Sevens is an annual women's rugby sevens tournament, currently hosted in Kitakyushu as one of the stops on the World Rugby Women's Sevens Series.
+The Japan Women's Sevens was an annual women's rugby sevens tournament, it was previously hosted in Kitakyushu as one of the stops on the World Rugby Women's Sevens Series.
 Japan joined for the fifth edition of the series.
-The tournament is played at the Mikuni World Stadium.
+The tournament was played at the Mikuni World Stadium.

 Champions

 Key:Blue border on the left indicates tournaments included in the World Rugby Women's Sevens Series.